Lucas Grabeel

-Lucas Stephen Grabeel (/ˈgreɪbiːl/ GRAY-beel; born November 23, 1984) is an American actor, singer, and songwriter.
-He is best known for his role as Ryan Evans in the High School Musical film series (2006–2008).
+Lucas Stephen Grabeel (/ˈgreɪbiːl/ GRAY-beel; born November 23, 1984) is an American actor, musician, producer and comedian.
+He is best known for his role as Ryan Evans in the High School Musical film series (2006–2011).
 His other film appearances include Halloweentown High (2004), Return to Halloweentown (2006), Alice Upside Down (2007), and The Adventures of Food Boy (2008).
-He appeared as a young Lex Luthor and Conner Kent in the television series Smallville (2006–2011).
+He appeared as a young Lex Luthor and Conner Kent in the superhero television series Smallville (2006–2011).

-In 2011, Grabeel released his debut extended play, Sunshine.
-He went on to play Toby Kennish in the ABC Freeform drama series Switched at Birth (2011–2017).
-He also provided the voice of Deputy Peck in the Disney Junior television series Sheriff Callie's Wild West (2014–2017) and the title character in the Netflix series Pinky Malinky (2019).
+In 2011, Grabeel released his debut extended play, Sunshine, and began playing Toby Kennish in the ABC Freeform drama series Switched at Birth, appearing until 2017.
+He has also provided voice acting roles for various animated series, including Deputy Peck in Disney Junior's Sheriff Callie's Wild West (2014–2017), the title character in Netflix's Pinky Malinky (2019), and Kyle/Mist in My Adventures with Superman (2023).

 Early life

 Grabeel was born in Springfield, Missouri on November 23, 1984, the son of Jean (née Harman) and Stephen Grabeel.
 Before transferring to and graduating from Kickapoo High School in Springfield in 2003, he attended Logan-Rogersville Elementary, Middle and High School.
 He also played drums for a local church and initiated a men's a cappella singing group at Kickapoo called No Treble.
 At school, he found passions in the guitar and the accordion while also enjoying dance.
 While in Rogersville, Missouri, he regularly attended Harmony Baptist Church, where he was a part of the children's and youth groups.